-- Priority for community and other stakeholders (25%) Evidence that the proposed work is a high priority that has been identified by community(ies), policy makers, service providers and/or researchers. - Public health significance and impact (25%) Applications must be able to demonstrate public health outcomes with evidence that is measurable, realistic and will demonstrate potential of the long-term policy and practice impact of funding, including potential to generate further research income. - Scientific merit and methodology (25%)
+• Priority for community and other stakeholders (25%)

+Evidence that the proposed work is a high priority that has been identified by community(ies), policy makers, service providers and/or researchers.

+• Public health significance and impact (25%)

+Applications must be able to demonstrate public health outcomes with evidence that is measurable, realistic and will demonstrate potential of the long-term policy and practice impact of funding, including potential to generate further research income.

+• Scientific merit and methodology (25%)

-Evidence of interdisciplinary study design, novel and robust methodology, and potential to publish results in a peer-reviewed journal or other dissemination media. - Project team expertise and potential (25%) Evidenced by the applicant's demonstrated ability to achieve its objectives with the resources available to it.
+Evidence of interdisciplinary study design, novel and robust methodology, and potential to publish results in a peer-reviewed journal or other dissemination media.

+• Project team expertise and potential (25%)

+Evidenced by the applicant's demonstrated ability to achieve its objectives with the resources available to it.
 Sustainability of the research partnership and potential to create critical mass in a key theme or geographical area.
 Involvement of Aboriginal and Torres Strait Islander and EMCRs.

-Please note that successful applications will be required to present the findings or outcomes of the project in a HEAL Network event, such as a HEAL Investigators meeting, HEAL Conference, or other symposium/webinar.
-A final report of the outcomes of the project will also be requested from Chief Investigators.
-A template report will be provided to grant holders.
+Please note that successful applications will be required to present the findings or outcomes of the project in HEAL Network branded events, such as a HEAL Investigators meeting, HEAL Annual Conference, or another symposium/webinar as will be stipulated in the subcontract.
+A mid-term report and a final report outlining the outcomes of the project will also be requested from Principal Investigators.
+A template for the report will be provided to the grant holders.
+Published outputs are required to acknowledge the NHMRC HEAL Grant (No. 2008937).